 Every year, over 100 million people gather to watch the Super Bowl with friends and family.
 With that many viewers tuned to the same channel, advertisers fight what could be described as a battle of epic proportions; only instead of being armed with swords and shields, marketers and communication professionals have brand purpose and celebrity endorsements as their weapons of choice.

-Notably so, when a single 30-second slot costs upwards of $5 million, blood, sweat and tears are to be expected.
+Notably, when a single 30-second slot costs upwards of $5 million, blood, sweat, and tears are to be expected.

 As brand builders who believe in the power of purpose, we wanted to take the opportunity to analyze some of our favorite ads from this year’s Super Bowl.